 5th day: Erfoud to Merzouga

 South of Erfoud lies Rissani, the seat of the current Alouite dynasty of kings in Morocco.
-Here you can wander around the traditional soukhs and markets.
+Here you can wander around the traditional souks and markets.

 From there we skirt round the Erg Chebbi dunes to Khamlia, where you can enjoy a mixture of Gnaoua and Berber music performed by local people.
-As you go further round the dunes, you come to the lead mines of Mifis where kohl, famously used to enhance the beauty of Arab eyes, is worked.
+As you go further round the dunes, you come to the lead mines of Mifis where kohl, famously used to enhance the beauty of Arab eyes, it worked.
 You continue to Tamerdanit, where you can have tea with nomad people.
-And now on to the bivouac for the sunset, a camel ride, dinner, music and a camp fire.

 6th day: Merzouga – Agdez